-There are both positives and negatives when it comes to different image formats, here’s a small overview on each:
+There are both positives and negatives when it comes to different image formats.
+Here’s a small overview of each:

 JPEG is one of the most common formats and mostly you’re better off sticking to this format for website optimization purposes.
 And that’s because JPEG comes in much smaller file sizes.

 PNG has its own special place in all this.
 It supports very high resolutions; meaning overall much higher quality photos that don’t degrade after resaving them multiple times.
-They also support transparent backgrounds, which sometimes is crucial depending on your content.
+They also support transparent backgrounds, which can be crucial depending on your content.

 The downside when it comes to optimization is that PNG images could get very large if not saved or handled properly.
 Which leads to major issues when it comes to website speed optimization.

-WebP is a relatively newer format that uses lossy and lossless compression to achieve high-quality images that are also small in size.
+WebP is a relatively new format that uses lossy and lossless compression to achieve high-quality images that are also small in size.

 3. Optimizing image sizes

-Your website’s loading speed has a huge impact on your website’s SEO ranking and large images are one of if not the biggest factor in slowing down your website’s speed.
+Your website’s load speed has a huge impact on your website’s SEO ranking and large images are one of if not the biggest factor in slowing down your website.

-When it comes to providing good content to your users it’s very important to have high quality when uploading images to your site, but this will inevitably negatively impact your SEO ranking.
+When it comes to providing good content to your users, it’s very important to upload high quality images to your site, but this will inevitably negatively impact your SEO ranking.

 To solve this issue, you need to find the right balance between hosting high-quality images and keeping said image sizes small.
 And this is where optimization comes in.

-Using the optimizer you can set your preferred compression and the optimizer will automatically compress every image you upload to your website.
+You can just set your preferred compression mode, and the optimizer will automatically compress every image you upload to your website.

 4. Naming images correctly

 Now we’ve arrived at the actual textual matters, the stuff that the SEO bots directly interact with.
 It all starts with the file name of your image.
-You’d be surprised how many people skip renaming their images even though it only takes seconds to do so.
+You’d be surprised how many people skip renaming their images even though it only takes seconds.

 This process is crucial for image SEO since it’s the first thing the search engine bots recognize when going through your content.
 Which is why after uploading an image that’s relevant to the content around it, it now requires a relevant name to go with it.

-Naming images is very important as Bryan Pattman from 9Sail puts it “Optimizing for images is extremely important when it comes to posting blogs and building service pages for your website.
+As we can see naming images is very important.
+Echoed also by Bryan Pattman from 9Sail, who said, “Optimizing for images is extremely important when it comes to posting blogs and building service pages for your website.
 To optimize for images you need to include the keyword of the page in the image file name.
-Next, you need to upload the image into your media folder of your WordPress site and make the name of the image the keyword that you are targetting and any other description of the image.”
+Next, you need to upload the image into your media folder of your WordPress site and make the name of the image the keyword that you are targeting and any other description of the image.”

-Setting an image name that contains the main keyword of the content around it is a huge boost in helping the SEO bots understand what the image and the content around it is all about.
+Setting an image name that contains the main keyword of the content around it is a huge step in helping the SEO bots understand what the image and the content around it are all about.

 Similar to naming your images, alt-text really helps the SEO crawlers make sense of what your images are supposed to present.
-As Jaclyn Monaco, outreach coordinator at National Positions says “It is easy to overlook alt tagging your site images…but web crawlers still need to be told what they are looking at.
+As Bernard May, CEO of National Positions says, “It is easy to overlook alt tagging your site images…but web crawlers still need to be told what they are looking at.
 So tagging images could include other aspects that the image relates to: your products, services, locations, etc. Each of these adds to a search engine’s ability to properly read and serve up your content during a search.”

-The purpose of adding alt-texts from user’s perspective would be that whenever a user that visits your page and for whatever reason are unable to load the images in it, instead will see your specified alt-text.
-So that even if the image does not load, the user can still make sense of what’s supposed to be there.
+The purpose of adding alt-texts from user’s perspective is that whenever a user visits your page and for whatever reason is unable to load the images in it, he or she will see your specified alt-text instead.
+So even if the image does not load, the user can still make sense of what’s supposed to be there.